 To determine the number of bags you need, you must know how much soil a bag will yield.
 Topsoil producers don't have a convention on how to mark their product, so you may know the bag's volume, e.g. 1 cu ft, or 1 cu yd, or you may know it's weight, say, 40 lbs (or 20 liters and 25 kg for the metric system).
 Our soil calculator supports all of these different types of bags and will make the necessary conversions automatically.

-When going to shop for topsoil, remember that the measurements you take will have a margin of error, especially if the terrain is with an uneven depth, so you should consider purchasing 5-6% more topsoil than estimated so you don't run out.
+When going to shop for topsoil, remember that the measurements you take will have a margin of error, especially if the terrain is with an uneven depth, so you should consider purchasing 5-6% more topsoil than estimated by our calculator so you don't run out.

 Topsoil (soil, dirt) is important since plants derive most of their vital nutrients from this upper, outermost layer of soil, usually between 2 inches (5.1 cm) to 8 inches (20 cm) deep.
 It is here that most of the Earth's bio activity occurs - decomposition, excrements, etc. all end up here, and it has the best conditions for most life thus it has the highest concentration of organic matter and microorganisms.
 The soil is composed of a mix of mineral particles, organic matter, water, and air.